bcgov/namex/solr-admin-app/docs/readme.md

 * NICE TO HAVE: Inline editing of synonyms alphabetizes but is not displayed properly
 * NICE TO HAVE: Determine if there is a way to highlight search matches
 * NICE TO HAVE: Inline edit box for synonyms needs to be wider
-* Figure out why OIDC redirect is not working for HTTPS
 * SSO authorization based on group
 * Display username and add logout button
 * Magic stuff for PostgreSQL volumes